Which Refinancing Option is Best for You?

 Are you wanting to cash out some of your home equity with your refinance?
 It could be you need to update your kitchen, take care of your college kid's tuition, or take your family on a dream vacation.
 With this in mind, you'll need to find a loan higher than the balance remaining on your present mortgage loan.So you'll want to find a loan for a higher number than the balance remaining on your existing mortgage.
 You may not increase your monthly payemnt, however, if you've had your current mortgage loan for a while, and/or your interest rate is high.

 Consolidating Your Debt

-Perhaps you'd like to cash out some of the equity (cash out) to put toward other debt.
-If you have the equity in your home to make it work, taking care of other debt with higher interest than the rate on your mortgage (such as car loans, credit cards, student loans, or home equity loans) means you may be able to save hundreds of dollars per month.
+Maybe you want to cash out some equity (cash out) to use toward other debt.
+If you have the equity in your home to make it work, taking care of other debt with higher interest than the rate on your mortgage (such as credit cards, home equity loans, or car loans) means you can possible save hundreds of dollars in your monthly budget.

 Are you hoping to fatten up your home equity faster, and pay off your mortgage sooner?
 You should consider refinancing with a shorterterm loan, often a 15-year mortgage loan.
 The mortgage payments will probably be higher than with your long-term mortgage loan, but in exchange, you will pay considerably less interest and will build up equity quicker.
 Conversely, if your current longer term loan has a low remaining balance, and was closed a number of years ago, you could be able to make the switch without paying more each month.
 To help you understand your options and the many benefits in refinancing, please call us at 5623200510.
 We are here to help you reach your goals!

 Curious about refinancing?
 Give us a call: 5623200510.